brandonlea/LFC-Fan-Page/README.md

 # LFC Fan Page

+## Project Description

 The ultimate page for fans to come and find history about the club, showing all titles that have been won and show all Liverpool Football Club Legends.

+## Main Purpose

+- To create a fan page for Liverpool FC Supports.
+- To provide comprehensive historical information about the club.
+- To showcase all titles and trophies won by the club.
+- To highlight Liverpool FC legends

 ## User Goals